avinashpaul2022/qlora-medical-captioning/README.md

 # QLoRA-Powered Multimodal Medical Image Captioning

 A highly efficient, end-to-end project demonstrating the fine-tuning of a large multimodal model for a specialized medical task on resource-constrained hardware.

-### **Project Description**
+### **Project Demonstration**

-This project focuses on leveraging **QLoRA (Quantized Low-Rank Adaptation)** to fine-tune the **BLIP-large multimodal model** for the specialized task of generating accurate medical image captions.
-The core objective is to adapt a large, 1.8-billion-parameter model to a new domain without requiring high-end hardware.
-The project successfully demonstrates how this method can produce medically relevant and descriptive captions while maintaining an exceptionally low VRAM footprint for both training and inference.
+This project showcases how a model can be adapted to understand and describe medical images with high accuracy.
+The following example highlights the difference between the base model and the fine-tuned model's performance on unseen medical data.

-Image: Chest X-Ray
+**Image: Chest X-Ray**

-Base Model Caption: "A close-up shot of a black and white image."
+* **Base Model Caption:** "A close-up shot of a black and white image."

-Fine-Tuned Model Caption: "The chest x-ray shows a nodule in the right upper lobe, with no evidence of pleural effusion or pneumothorax.
-The heart size is within no
+* **Fine-Tuned Model Caption:** "The chest x-ray shows a nodule in the right upper lobe, with no evidence of pleural effusion or pneumothorax.
+The heart size is within normal limits."

 ### **1. Problem Statement**

 * **VRAM Constraint:** The central challenge was a hard VRAM limit of **4 GB** on a consumer-grade laptop GPU, making traditional fine-tuning of large models unfeasible.